Claressa Shields's Success and Achievements in Timeline

 August 2016: Awarded Val Barker Trophy

-In August 2016, Claressa Shields was awarded the Val Barker Trophy as the most outstanding boxer of the Olympics.
+In August 2016, Claressa Shields was awarded the Val Barker Trophy, recognizing her as the most outstanding boxer of the Olympics.

-In November 2016, Claressa Shields officially went pro.
-She won her first match against Franchón Crews-Dezurn by unanimous decision.
+In November 2016, Claressa Shields officially went pro and won her first match against Franchón Crews-Dezurn by unanimous decision.

-In December 2016, Claressa Shields became the third woman and second female boxer to grace the cover of 'The Ring' magazine.
+In December 2016, Claressa Shields became the third woman (after Cathy Davis and Ronda Rousey) and the second female boxer ever to grace the cover of "The Ring" magazine.

 In 2016, Claressa Shields was honored as the Sportswoman of the Year by the Women's Sports Foundation.

-In 2016, Claressa Shields won a gold medal in the women's middleweight division at the Olympics.
+In 2016, Claressa Shields won her second gold medal in the women's middleweight division at the Olympics, making her the first American boxer to win consecutive Olympic medals.

-On March 10, 2017, Claressa Shields faced Szilvia Szabados for the North American Boxing Federation middleweight title and won by TKO.
-This was the first time a women's boxing bout was the main event on a United States premium network card on ShoBox.
+On March 10, 2017, Claressa Shields faced Szilvia Szabados for the North American Boxing Federation middleweight title, and won by TKO.
+The fight was the main event on ShoBox, marking the first time a women's boxing bout was the main event on a United States premium network card.

-On June 16, 2017, Claressa Shields headlined the "Detroit Brawl," facing Sydney LeBlanc and won the bout by decision after all eight rounds.
+On June 16, 2017, Claressa Shields headlined the "Detroit Brawl," facing Sydney LeBlanc in her first scheduled eight-round bout and winning by decision after all eight rounds.

-On August 4, 2017, Claressa Shields defeated Nikki Adler at MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.
+On August 4, 2017, Claressa Shields defeated Nikki Adler at MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt, winning by TKO.
+The fight was broadcast on Showtime.

 From 2017 to 2018, Claressa Shields held the World Boxing Council (WBC) and International Boxing Federation (IBF) female super middleweight titles.